MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 To use the environment, run 'pipenv shell' and deploy the model as said in the section above.

-## Docker
+## Docker container

-Create a Docker image locally instead by running in shell:
+Create a Docker image locally by running in shell (the enviroment does not need to be activated):

 'docker run -it --rm --entrypoint=bash python:3.8.12-slim'

+Exit with 'Ctrl + d'.

-The Dockerfile is this folder installs python, runs pipenv and its dependencies, runs the predict_deposit.py script to open the web server and the xgboost model and deploys it using gunicorn
+The Dockerfile is this folder installs python, runs pipenv to install packages and dependencies, runs the predict_deposit.py script to open the web server and the xgboost model and deploys it using gunicorn

 ~~~~
 FROM python:3.8.12-slim